amazon-ion/ion-schema/docs/spec.md

 When specified, this constraint fully defines the content of a list, S-expression, or document -- open content is not implicitly allowed.

-Note that when a type in a heterogeneous list, S-expression, or document may occur some variable number of times, matching against a particular type is performed greedily before proceeding to the next type.

 > ```
 > ordered_elements: [
 >   string,